 - Where has your coaching gone beyond individual development and connected to larger organizational issues, such as organizational design, strategy, the understanding of senior management about the issues raised?

 - What new tools have you used, and how did that go?
-What tools have you heard about that you’re curious about?

 These questions should be helpful for coaches to reflect on what they’re learning, and help them identify what they’re curious about learning or improving.
 Participants will also come up with their own questions as they dive into this content.